psychogun/psychogun.github.io/docs/freenas/Airdcpp-in-a-FreeNAS-iocage-jail.md

 {:toc}
 ---
 ## Getting started
-These instructions will download, compile, install and run Airdcpp in an iocage jail on FreeNAS.
-There are no provided binaries for BSD on https://airdcpp-web.github.io/docs/installation/installation.html](https://airdcpp-web.github.io/docs/installation/installation.html)
+These instructions will download, compile, install and run AirDC++ in an iocage jail on FreeNAS.
+There are no provided binaries for BSD on [https://airdcpp-web.github.io/docs/installation/installation.html](https://airdcpp-web.github.io/docs/installation/installation.html).

 ### Prerequisites
 * Knowledge of SSH and how to navigate to your jail in FreeNAS